 US Diplomatic Passports Kehl

 “I discovered six passports cleaning out my grandmother’s house.
-Three are for my great-grandfather, two of the three are for Germany and one for Denmark.
+Three are for my great-grandfather, two of the three are for Germany, and one for Denmark.
 From 1897 to 1935, he was Consul for the State Dept for nine European countries and Consul General for Stettin, Germany.
 Two are for his wife, and one for my maternal great-grandmother.
 I have no idea if these are valuable.
 If not, I would be happy to donate the passports to you.
 I have no use for these passports and no offspring to pass on to.
 I certainly would rather someone take possession of the passports.
 Thanks, Skip” US Diplomatic Passports Kehl

 Now I have eight documents on my desk, and they are fantastic!
 Six are diplomatic passports, one consular, and one standard—eight documents from American Consul General JOHN E. KEHL and his wife, CORINNE (1874-1950).
 The standard passport is issued to Corinne’s mother (?)
 MATTIE LEWIS WORTHAM (1857-1936) -not displayed.
+US Diplomatic Passports Kehl

 Kehl, John Elwin (1870-1936) — also known as John E. Kehl — of Cincinnati, Hamilton County, Ohio; Asheville, Buncombe County, N.C.
 Born in Cincinnati, Hamilton County, Ohio, October 10, 1870.
 Bookkeeper; printer; U.S. Consul in Stettin, 1897-1908; Sydney, 1908-11; Salonika, 1911-18; Aarhus, 1918-20; Stuttgart, as of 1926-29; U.S. Consul General in Hamburg, as of 1931-32.
 German ancestry.
 Died, at Johns Hopkins University Hospital, Baltimore, Md., April 2, 1936 (age 65 years, 175 days).
 Interment at Spring Grove Cemetery, Cincinnati, Ohio.
-The passport application records his date and place of birth and that he has been in the Consular Service since 1897.
+The passport application records his date and place of birth, and he has been in the Consular Service since 1897.
 He states that his father, John Kehl, was born in Germany and immigrated from Bremen around 1848.
 He lived in Cincinnati from 1848 to 1905.

 Attention – The consular passport from the U.S. Embassy in Copenhagen, Denmark, for John’s temporary return to the United States was issued and signed by ambassador Joseph C. Grew -best known as ambassador to Japan between 1932-1941.
 He opposed American hardliners and recommended negotiation with Tokyo to avoid war.
-He was the ambassador in Tokyo at the time of the Japanese attack on Pearl Harbor (December 8, 1941) as well.
+He was the ambassador in Tokyo at the time of the Japanese attack on Pearl Harbor (December 8, 1941).
 He was interned until American and Japanese diplomats were formally exchanged in 1942.
 On return to Washington, he became the number two official in the State Department as Under Secretary and sometimes served as acting Secretary of State.
-He promoted a soft peace with Japan that would allow the Emperor to maintain his status, which did become policy and which facilitated the Emperor’s decision to surrender in 1945.
-More details…
+He promoted a soft peace with Japan that would allow the Emperor to maintain his status, which did become policy and facilitated the Emperor’s decision to surrender in 1945.
+More details… US Diplomatic Passports Kehl

 STETTIN, GERMANY 1901